 Language learning extension comparison

-Practy vs. Language Reactor, Trancy & other extensions
+Practy vs. Language Reactor, Trancy, LingQ & other extensions

-Most browser extensions stop once you understand a sentence.
-Practy picks up from there, turning what you watch and read into practice you actually return to.
+Most browser extensions stop once you understand a sentence, and many make you import what you want to read.
+Practy stays inline on the page you're already on, turning what you watch and read into practice you actually return to.

 Why Practy